-In EYFS, a Cloud System is in place-Sunshine (green), cloud (white card), rain cloud (yellow card), thunder cloud (red card).
+In EYFS, a Cloud System is in place- Sunshine (green), cloud (white card), rain cloud (yellow card), thunder cloud (red card).
 This is displayed for all children to see.
 Children start each day on sunshine.
-All red (thundercloud) and yellow (rain cloud) cards are logged.
+All red (thundercloud) are logged.
 There is also a rainbow for children who go above and beyond.